Q: I am divorced, but have not been receiving my court-ordered support payments. What can I do?

 Q: What can I do if the person owing support has moved to another state?

 A: Reciprocal laws now apply in all states.
 These laws allow one state to enforce another state’s support orders.
-An attorney or the local Child Support Enforcement Agency should be consulted.
+You should consult an attorney or your local Child Support Enforcement Agency.

 Q: What can I do if I am being prevented from having parenting time with my children, even though the court ordered the parenting time?